top of page

 Here are four key rules to keep in mind while performing core strengthening exercises:

-3. Prioritize quantity over quantity: keeping good form is essential, start small with slow reps and increase the number or difficulty of the moves as you progress.
+3. Prioritize quality over quantity: Keeping good form is essential.
+Start small with slow reps and increase the number or difficulty of the moves as you progress.

 My Top 3 Back-Friendly Core Exercises

-These are ideal if you’ve dealt with stiffness, back flare-ups, or you’re rebuilding core strength after 50.
-Each includes a starter modification and a way to progress so you can build confidence at your pace.
+These exercises are ideal if you’ve dealt with stiffness, back flare-ups, or you’re rebuilding core strength after 50.
+Each includes a starter modification and a way to progress, so you can build confidence at your pace.

 👉 Watch the video demo HERE